Btrfs: Implemented but not recommended for production use

-In 2009, Btrfs was expected to offer a feature set comparable to ZFS, developed by Sun Microsystems.
-After Oracle's acquisition of Sun in 2009, Mason and Oracle decided to continue with Btrfs development.

 Cloning

 Btrfs provides a clone operation that atomically creates a copy-on-write snapshot of a file.
 Such cloned files are sometimes referred to as reflinks, in light of the proposed associated Linux kernel system call.

 By cloning, the file system does not create a new link pointing to an existing inode; instead, it creates a new inode that initially shares the same disk blocks with the original file.
 As a result, cloning works only within the boundaries of the same Btrfs file system, but since version 3.6 of the Linux kernel it may cross the boundaries of subvolumes under certain circumstances.
 The actual data blocks are not duplicated; at the same time, due to the copy-on-write (CoW) nature of Btrfs, modifications to any of the cloned files are not visible in the original file and vice versa.

 Cloning should not be confused with hard links, which are directory entries that associate multiple file names with a single file.
 While hard links can be taken as different names for the same file, cloning in Btrfs provides independent files that initially share all their disk blocks.

 Support for this Btrfs feature was added in version 7.5 of the GNU coreutils, via the --reflink option to the cp command.